-2.3 Co-curricular scholarships at 11+
+2.2 CO-CURRICULAR SCHOLARSHIPS - 11+

-In order to encourage and nurture talent in particular areas of College life, a number of cocurricular scholarships exist in the fields of Art, Drama, Music and Sport.
+In order to encourage and nurture talent in particular areas of College life, a number of Co-Curricular Scholarships exist.
 These scholarships are limited in number and value and are only awarded if candidates of outstanding ability or potential are identified.